ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Introduction

 \section{Introduction}

 Radiology is a multimodal field.
 Picture archiving and communication systems (PACS) contain medical images as well as accompanying reports generated by radiologists.
-The report serves as an official record of the reading physician's interpretation and is used to communicate findings to the patient and their care team.
-However, reports are also used by radiologists to provide context regarding prior imaging results when a follow-up exam is being interpreted.
-For example, in reading a current set of images, radiologists often review the patient's prior images and reports to ascertain the location and extent of the disease, which can help them focus their attention.
-This review of prior exams can be time-consuming but is beneficial for many diagnostic applications.
+These reports serve as the official record of the reading physicians' interpretations for radiological exams, playing an essential role in communicating findings to patients and their healthcare teams.
+Additionally, such reports offer radiologists invaluable context regarding prior imaging results when they are interpreting follow-up exams.
+For example, in reading a current set of images, radiologists often review the patient's prior images and reports to ascertain the location and extent of the disease.
+This allows for monitoring disease evolution over time and assessing the effectiveness of treatments.
+The comparative review also helps in identifying new developments or subtle changes that might be overlooked in the absence of a reference point.
+Although reviewing past exams can be time-consuming, its value in many diagnostic applications is undeniable.

-An application where imaging can be repeated is in patients that present with pneumothorax.
+A clinical scenario where repeated images are acquired is the management of patients diagnosed with pneumothorax.
 Pneumothorax is a condition in which air accumulates in the space between the lung and chest wall.
-If the pneumothorax is large or increasing in size, often a chest tube must be inserted \cite{zarogoulidis_pneumothorax_2014}, so monitoring for changes is crucial.
-Pneumothorax can be difficult to detect and may not be obvious on follow-up imaging.
-As a result, physicians often consult prior reports and imaging during their standard workflow.
+Due to its life-threatening nature, rapid detection and intervention are crucial to prevent severe morbidity or mortality.
+If the pneumothorax is large or increasing in size, a chest tube must be inserted \cite{zarogoulidis_pneumothorax_2014}.
+Therefore, monitoring its changes is important.
+Pneumothorax can be difficult to detect and may not be obvious on follow-up images.
+As a result, physicians often consult prior images and reports as part of their standard workflow.
 This workflow could be greatly enhanced with the aid of automatic pneumothorax segmentation tools.